Terabit-Ethernet/NetChannel/README.md

    **[NOTE]** The argument `1` sets the number of channel.
 Rerun `./fig8c-nc-server.sh` and `./fig8c-nc-client.sh` with varying the number of channels from `2` to `4` to get the entire Figure 8c results.

+- **Figure 8d** (Overheads of achieving performance isolation):

+   For the isolated case:

+   - Server: `./fig8d-nc-isol-server.sh`
+   - Client: `./fig8d-nc-isol-client.sh`

+   (On the Server side: type `sudo killall server` to stop the server application.)

+   For the interference case:

+   - Server: `./fig8d-nc-intf-server.sh`
+   - Client: `./fig8d-nc-intf-client.sh`

+   (On the Server side: type `sudo killall server pingpong_server` to stop the server application.)

 ### Default Linux TCP Experiments

 - **Figure 6a, 6b** (data copy processing parallelism):